yoninachmany/decoded-privacy-policies/docs/README.md

 Privacy policies will be gathered from several tech companies, which are easily available in machine-readable form e.g. http://www.apple.com/privacy/privacy-policy/

+Right now, there are policies from Apple, Craigslist, Google, Instagram, Thew New York Times, and Twitter, in text form, for parsing and pdf form for display reference in https://github.com/yoninachmany/decoded-privacy-policies/tree/master/data/rawInput

 **Sample input/output from QC module (2)**

 The input will be an entire privacy policy, or a significant subsection that we determine.